 Alright, so we don’t have the problem of Lord Voldemort knocking about, so we wouldn’t need to join a club specifically like Dumbledore’s Army, learning defensive spells and what-have-you.
 But any sort of club is a great way of meeting people, as well as taking in a bit of self-improvement.
-Just look at Harry: by instigating Dumbledore’s Army (well, it was Hermione really, but anyway…) he got to know Cho Chang better.
-A lot better.
-Yeah, it didn’t end well, but the point is that Harry actually got to hang out with people from the other Hogwarts houses for once.
+Just look at Harry: by instigating Dumbledore’s Army (well, it was Hermione really, but anyway…) he finally got to know his crush, Cho Chang.
+Yes, it didn’t end well, but the point is that Harry actually got to hang out with people from the other Hogwarts houses for once.

 The same goes for you: joining a club may put you in a situation a bit outside of your comfort zone, but you might get some new mates out of it – or even more.
 Who knows?
 The whole point of joining a club is to pick up a new skill or learn about something new – such as discovering a new book in a book club, learning to act in an amateur dramatics society, or smoothing out a lovely vase in a pottery class (shame it’s not a Harry Potter-y class, but there you go).
 Whatever it is, you’re sure to get something really useful out of the experience.
 Just look how Neville benefited from joining Dumbledore’s Army – he became a much more skilful wizard thanks to the encouragement of his friends, something he struggled with on his own.
 If you’re muddling through something, best to muddle through it with a bunch of other confused people for moral support.